-The anisotropy related to the mean magnetic field direction is also observable using the $RM^{\rm H}/M_1$ ratio as a proxy.
-As shown in Fig. 14, we suggest that a peak of the distribution of $RM^{\rm H}/M_1$ different than unity could be indicative of looking along the mean-magnetic field.
-However, this result is dependent upon our ability to define $RM^{\rm H}$ and M_1 for a common LOS volume in actual, low-frequency data.
-The slope of 2 in the correlation plot between $RM^{\rm H}$ and M_1 is in turn well understood in terms of differential Faraday rotation in Faraday thick structures (Burn 1966; Ordog et al. 2019; Erceg et al. 2022).
+The anisotropy related to the mean magnetic field direction is also observable using the $RM^H/M_1$ ratio as a proxy.
+As shown in Fig. 14, we suggest that a peak of the distribution of $RM^H/M_1$ different than unity could be indicative of looking along the mean-magnetic field.
+However, this result is dependent upon our ability to define $RM^H$ and $M_1$ for a common LOS volume in actual, low-frequency data.
+The slope of 2 in the correlation plot between $RM^H$ and $M_1$ is in turn well understood in terms of differential Faraday rotation in Faraday thick structures (Burn 1966; Ordog et al. 2019; Erceg et al. 2022).

 The effect of differential Faraday rotation is also revealed by the structures of Stokes I and PI at 150 MHz presented in Sect.
 3.4.
 The 2D angular power spectra of the two maps are significantly different, with that of the PI map being flatter.
 The small-scale structure in polarization introduced by differential Faraday rotation is a characteristic feature only observable at these low radio frequencies.
-We notice that real LOFAR data have the property of not showing any - or mostly any - Stokes I counterpart of the diffuse polarized emission detected across all fields of view observed so far (Jelić et al. 2014, 2015; Van Eck et al. 2017; Turić et al. 2021).
-As is known from previous Westerbork polarized observations (Wieringa et al. 1993), the missing short spacings in radio interferometers affect the large-scale emission of Stokes I more severely than that of PI, where the small-scale polarized structure survives.
+We notice that real LOFAR data show no (or nearly none) Stokes I counterpart to the diffuse polarized emission detected across all fields of view observed so far (Jelić et al. 2014, 2015; Van Eck et al. 2017; Turić et al. 2021).
+As is known from previous Westerbork polarized observations (Wieringa et al. 1993), the missing short spacings in radio interferometers affect the large-scale emission of Stokes Imore severely than that of PI, where the small-scale polarized structure survives.

-A more careful analysis with simulations, including realistic models for the instrumental characteristics of LOFAR (for instance using OSKAR10 as in Mort et al. 2017), is beyond the scopes of this work and will be part of future studies.
+A more careful analysis with simulations, including realistic models for the instrumental characteristics of LOFAR (e.g., by using OSKAR as in Mort et al. 2017), is beyond the scope of this work and will be part of future studies.